Ban on shark fishing makes sense for Venice

-The Shark’s Tooth Capital of the World is about to ban shark fishing from its municipal pier, located next to a restaurant named “Sharky’s.”
+The Shark’s Tooth Capital of the World is going to ban shark fishing from its municipal pier, located next to a restaurant named “Sharky’s.”

 The irony is thick but this is the right thing for the city to do.